turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 end
 ```

-Refresh the page in your browser and you should see this:
+Start up your server and refresh and you should see:

 ![Hello World](hello_world.png)